MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-log.md

 <!-- ------------------------------ -->
 #### Demo webpage for grouping log messages

-In this example, the group names are optionally generated.

 <!-- demo 4 -->

 1. Open the demo page [Console messages examples: Grouping logs](https://microsoftedge.github.io/Demos/devtools-console/logging-with-groups.html) in a new tab or window.

 1. Press **Ctrl+Shift+J** (Windows, Linux) or **Command+Option+J** (macOS).

    DevTools opens, with the **Console** open in the Activity Bar.

-   The webpage has already populated the **Console** with output.

-   Logging lots of values as groups:
+The webpage has already populated the **Console** with output, logging many values as groups:

    ![Log lots of values as groups](./console-log-images/console-log-groups.png)

-1. In the Console output, expand and collapse each of the sections:
+1. In the Console output, expand or collapse the sections:

    ![Each group can be expanded and collapsed](./console-log-images/console-log-groups-expanded.png)

-1. Copy and paste the above example code listing into the **Console**, and then press **Enter**.

-   Output is displayed in the **Console**, below the code that you entered.

 <!-- ====================================================================== -->
-## Displaying complex data as tables
+## Displaying data as tables

-The `console.table()` method logs complex data not as a collapsible and expandable object, but as a table that you can sort using different headers.
-A sorted table makes it much easier for people to review the information.
+As an alternative to outputting expandable objects, the `console.table()` method logs data as a table that you can sort by using the table headers, to make it easier to view the information.

 <!-- ------------------------------ -->